-T-Mobile now selling BlackBerry Z10 online, says Sonic 2.0 Mobile Hotspot LTE due before end of MarchAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile now selling BlackBerry Z10 online, says Sonic 2.0 Mobile Hotspot LTE due before end of MarchAlex Wagner - Editorial Director of News and Content

 Just as promised, the BlackBerry Z10 is now available for purchase from T-Mobile's website.
 The magenta carrier revealed last week that it'd begin selling the Z10 on March 26, but since then there's been no word on how much the new BlackBerry 10-powered handset will cost.
 That changes today, as we now know that T-Mobile is asking for a $99.99 down payment for the BlackBerry Z10, in addition to 24 monthly payments of $18 each.
 The full cost of the T-Mobile Z10 is set at $531.99.